 To qualify, you must be a resident in Bassett or Avocado Heights, participate in Clean Power Alliance (don’t worry—if you aren’t already, we can help get you set up), and meet income requirements.
 Typically, if you’re enrolled in or eligible for public assistance programs (such as CalFresh/SNAP, Medi-Cal/Medicaid, and WIC), you’re qualified for priority participation in Community Solar.

 BAAEC’s Community Solar program is launching in early 2022.
 In the meantime, we encourage you to join the waitlist!

 Will my credit score be checked when enrolling in Community Solar?

 No, credit scores will not be checked when enrolling in Community Solar.

 Do I need to have solar panels installed to participate in this program?

 No, you do not need to have solar panels installed to participate in Community Solar.
 Program participants can enjoy the benefits of solar without having to install panels on their own home, which makes Community Solar a great option for renters or those who do not live in single family homes!

 What is the Energy Hub?

-BAAEC’s Energy Hub is a solar and battery storage system at Evergreen Baptist Church that will provide a community center with reliable backup power in case of emergencies or extreme heat days.
+BAAEC’s Energy Hub is a solar and battery storage system that will provide a central community building with reliable backup power in case of emergencies or extreme heat days.